-- cash or cash equivalents, money market instruments, money market funds, bonds, commercial paper or other debt obligations with banks or other counterparties having a "single A" or higher credit rating as determined by any internationally recognised rating agency selected by the Board which, may or may not be registered in the EU; and - any UK "government and public securities" as defined for the purposes of the FCA Rules.
+- cash or cash equivalents, money market instruments, money market funds, bonds, commercial paper or other debt obligations with banks or other counterparties having a "single A" or higher credit rating as determined by any internationally recognised rating agency selected by the Board which, may or may not be registered in the European Union; and - any UK "government and public securities" as defined for the purposes of the FCA Rules.

-6.2.5 Leverage and derivatives
+6.5 Leverage and derivatives

-The Company does intend to assess its ability to raise debt and is expected to introduce leverage (at the Company level and/or the level of one or more ESS Project Companies, such leverage to be introduced directly or through one or more SPVs) once sufficient assets have been acquired and to the extent funding is available on acceptable terms.
+The Company may raise debt and introduce leverage (at the Company level and/or the level of one or more of its subsidiaries, such leverage to be introduced directly or through one or more subsidiaries) to the extent funding is available on acceptable terms.
 In addition, it may from time to time use borrowing for short-term liquidity purposes which could be achieved through a loan facility or other types of collateralised borrowing instruments.
-The Company is permitted to provide security to lenders in order to borrow money, which may be by way of mortgages, charges or other security interests or by way of outright transfer of title to the Company's assets.
+The Group is permitted to provide security to lenders in order to borrow money, which may be by way of mortgages, charges or other security interests or by way of outright transfer of title to the Group's assets.
 The Directors will restrict borrowing to an amount not exceeding 50 per cent. of the Company's Net Asset Value at the time of drawdown.
 There will be no cross collateralization between the ESS Projects.